Priors in Bayesian Deep Learning: A Review: Priors in Bayesian Neural Networks

 \section{Priors in Bayesian Neural Networks}

-Bayesian neural networks \citep{mackay1992practical, neal1995bayesian} are neural network models in which the parameters are determined through Bayesian inference (see \cref{eq:gp_posterior}) and predictions are made using the posterior predictive (see \cref{eq:predictive}).
+Bayesian neural networks \citep{mackay1992practical, neal1995bayesian} are neural network models in which the parameters are determined through Bayesian inference (see \cref{eq:posterior}) and predictions are made using the posterior predictive (see \cref{eq:predictive}).
 These models have gained increasing popularity in recent years \citep{jospin2020hands}, mostly due to their uncertainty calibration properties \citep{ovadia2019can}.
 While many different priors have been proposed for these models \citep[e.g.,][and references therein]{nalisnick2018priors}, it has often been argued that standard Gaussian priors over the parameters are sufficient and that the modeler's inductive biases should be represented through the choice of architecture instead \citep{wilson2020bayesian}.
 This view had been supported by preliminary studies on small networks and simple problems that did not find conclusive evidence for the misspecification of Gaussian priors \citep{silvestro2020prior}.

-However, in recent work, the adequacy of Gaussian priors has been put into question, particularly by the discovery that Gaussian priors can cause \emph{cold posterior effects} \citep{wenzel2020good} which are not caused by some other priors \citep{fortuin2021bayesian}.
-Following the general considerations regarding prior misspecification (see \cref{sec:intro}), it thus seems advisable to also consider alternative priors for BNNs.
+However, in recent work, the adequacy of Gaussian priors has been put into question, particularly by the discovery that Gaussian priors can cause a \emph{cold posterior effect} \citep{wenzel2020good} which is not caused by some other priors \citep{fortuin2021bayesian}.
+Following the general considerations regarding prior misspecification (see above), it thus seems advisable to also consider alternative priors for BNNs.
 In the following, we will review priors defined in the weight space (\cref{sec:bnn_weight}) and in the function-space (\cref{sec:bnn_function}) and will also show how to extend these ideas to (Bayesian) ensembles of neural networks (\cref{sec:bnn_ensemble}).